cryptape/ckb-auth/docs/monero.md

 ## Get the pub key hash with `parse` sub command.
-Here the argument given to `-a` is the address of monero account, while the argument given to `-m` refers to whether the spend key or view key is used to sign the transaction.
+Here the argument given to `-a` is the address of monero account, while the argument given to `-m` refers to whether the spend key or view key is used to sign the transaction (only spend key mode is supported).
 ```
 ckb-auth-cli monero parse -a 41eBLjYsK28CJD5z2b7FojMCDg6vERASShVZqAvnsC9LhS7saG8CmMo5Rm92wgnT8wa6nJVu57MHHjmnoyvTpCG7NQ7dErc -m spend
 ```